Basic Statistics

 • Most frequent: Most frequent values and their counts (click to select corresponding rows)

-When an Enum column's measurement scale is changed to ordinal, min / max / median / Q1 / Q3 are also computed based on the position order of the Enum definition, in addition to the frequency counts above.
-IQR / mean / std / skewness / ex. kurt are not displayed because ordinal categories do not have a defined distance and arithmetic has no defined meaning.
+When an Enum column's measurement scale is changed to ordinal, min / max / median / Q1 / Q3 are also computed based on the position order of the Enum definition, in addition to the frequency counts above. mean / std / skewness / ex. kurt are not computed because ordinal categories do not have a defined distance.
+IQR (= Q3 − Q1) is also not computed because subtraction between category values is not defined.
 See Enum Definitions for details.

 Boolean Type